openedx/edx-django-utils/edx_django_utils/logging/README.rst

 ``encrypt_for_log`` allows encrypting a string in a way appropriate for logging.
 See module docstring for more information.

-This package also exposes a CLI command ``log_sensitive`` for key generation and decryption.
+This package also exposes a CLI command ``log-sensitive`` for key generation and decryption.